 Regarding the information exchange in 2013, a continuing very high level of commitment could be observed in terms of the number as well as the improved quality of replies.
-Again, a great number of participating States voluntarily provided additional information on women, peace and security, and a few States provided information on private and military companies. certainly security This enriched the 2013 annual information exchange in terms of quality.
-Several participating stated States that an agreement should be reached among all the OSCE participating States to include information on women, peace and security as an integral part of the Code of Conduct Questionnaire.
+Again, a great number of participating States voluntarily provided additional information on women, peace and security, and a few States provided information on private and military security companies.
+This certainly enriched the 2013 annual information exchange in terms of quality.
+Several participating States stated that an agreement should be reached among all the OSCE participating States to include information on women, peace and security as an integral part of the Code of Conduct Questionnaire.